 For example, if you’re a dentist in Chicago, you might send follow-up emails to your patients after their appointments and encourage them to leave online reviews on sites like Yelp and Google.
-You might also offer incentives, such as discounts on future appointments, to customers who leave reviews.
+You might also offer incentives to customers who leave reviews, such as discounts on future appointments.

 Common Mistakes to Avoid in Local SEO

 Just like navigating a ship through treacherous waters, local SEO requires careful attention to avoid common mistakes that can cause damage to your online presence.
 One such mistake is keyword stuffing, which is like loading your ship with too much cargo, causing it to sink.
 Instead, focus on using relevant keywords naturally throughout your website and listings.

 Another mistake is inaccurate NAP information, which is like sailing in the wrong direction and getting lost at sea.
 Ensure that your NAP information is consistent and up-to-date across all directories and listings to avoid confusion for search engines and potential customers.